lawell-wilhelm/fcc-react-redux/README.md

 # FCC React Redux

-FCC React Redux is the implementation on a local development environment of FreeCodeCamp React Redux course from the Frontend Development Libraries Certification.
+FCC React Redux is the implementation in a local development environment of FreeCodeCamp React Redux course from the Frontend Development Libraries Certification.